RibeiroSouza/graphcast/graphcast_sdk/README.md

  container_disk_in_gb=50, # you'll need around 40GB per 10 day forcast + a healthy 10GB buffer
 )

-# internally this function will keep polling the pod it spins up and the s3 bucket until it sees that all forcasts
+# internally this function will keep polling the pod it spins up and the s3 bucket until it sees that all forecasts
 # are complete, then it will return

 ```

 ## Warning

-In order to make predictions graphcast must request ERA5 reanalysis data from the European Center for Medium Range Weather Forcasts (ECMWF).
+In order to make predictions graphcast must request ERA5 reanalysis data from the European Center for Medium Range Weather Forecasts (ECMWF).
 Usually the download completes in < 2 minutes.
 However, if their servers are busy your request will be [put in a queue](https://confluence.ecmwf.int/display/UDOC/My+request+is+queued+for+a+long+time+-+Web+API+FAQ).
 You can view all your open requests [here](https://cds.climate.copernicus.eu/cdsapp#!/yourrequests).
 Until your request is granted is granted, the graphcast runpod server will be waiting idly (costing you money).
 This process has taken me > 1 hour in the past.

 You can also check your progress by viewing the runpod logs.